agentflare-ai/agentml/memory/extensions/sqlite_graph/examples/README.md

 ## License

-These examples are provided under the same license as the main SQLite Graph Extension project.
+These examples are provided under the same license as the main AgentFlare AI SQLite Graph Extension project.

+---

+**Part of the AgentFlare AI ecosystem**